Renhas/Renhas/README.md

 ## About me:
-Bachelor :mortar_board:, graduated from Lobachevsky University (UNN).
+BSc in computer science :mortar_board:, graduated from Lobachevsky University (UNN).
 Besides programming, I like video games :video_game: and 3D modelling :ice_cube:

 I'm interested in ML and GameDev.
 ### :computer: Technical Stack